brevzin/cpp_proposals/3294_code_injection/code-injection.md

 The logic here is that `fwd2!(x)` is syntactic sugar for `immediately_inject(fwd2(^{ x }))` (which requires a new mechanism for injecting into an expression).
 We're taking a page out of Rust's book and suggesting that invoking a "macro" with an exclamation point does the injection.
 Seems nice to both have convenient syntax for token manipulation and a syntactic marker for it on the call-site.

 The first revision of this paper used the placeholder syntax `@tokens x` to declare the parameter of `fwd2`, but it turns out that this is just a token sequence - so it can just have type `std::meta::info`.
 The call-site syntax of `fwd2!` should be all you need to request tokenization.

-We would have to figure out what we would want `fwd2!(std::pair<int, int>{1, 2})` to do.
-One of the issues of C macros is not understand C++ token syntax, so this argument would have to be parenthesized.
-But if we want to operate on the token level, this seems like a given.

 Of course, `fwd2` is a regular C++ function.
 You have to invoke it through the usual C++ scoping rules, so it does not suffer that problem from C macros.
 And then the body is a regular C++ function too, so writing complex token manipulation is just a matter of writing complex C++ code - which is a lot easier than writing complex C preprocessor code.

+Note that the invocation of a macro like `macro!(std::pair<int, int>{1, 2})` would just work fine - the argument passed to `macro` would be `^{ std::pair<int, int>{1, 2} }`.
+But that leads us to the question of parsing...

 ## Assertion